MicrosoftDocs/dynamics365smb-docs/financials/across-how-use-ocr-pdf-images-files.md

 Now you can proceed to create document records for the received electronic documents in [!INCLUDE[d365fin](includes/d365fin_md.md)], manually or automatically.
 For more information, see the next procedure.
 You can also connect the new incoming document record to existing posted or non-posted document so that the source file is easy to access from [!INCLUDE[d365fin](includes/d365fin_md.md)].
 For more information, see [Process Incoming Documents](across-process-income-documents.md).

 ## To create a purchase invoice from an electronic document received from the OCR service
 The following procedure describes how to create a purchase invoice record from a vendor invoice received as an electronic document from the OCR service.
-The procedure is the same when you create, for example, a general journal line from an expense receipt.
+The procedure is the same when you create, for example, a general journal line from an expense receipt or a sales return order from a customer.

 > [!NOTE]
 >   The **Description** and **No.** fields on the created document lines will only be filled if you have first mapped text found on the OCR document to the two fields in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 You can do this mapping as item cross-references, for document lines of type Item.
 You can also use the Text-to-Account Mapping function.
 For more information, see the "To map text on an incoming document to a specific vendor, G/L, or bank account" section.